Get Latest Updates About Pharmacy Notes, Books and Many More

 D. It is made of cells, protein fibres and ground substance.

-92. The cell membrane’s resting potential (about −70 mV inside with respect to the outside) is due mainly to which of the following mechanisms?
+Answer is D: Connective tissue includes fibres and cells which are not closely packed. - The cell membrane’s resting potential (about −70 mV inside with respect to the outside) is due mainly to which of the following mechanisms?

 A. The sodium-potassium pump